torvalds/linux/Documentation/arch/powerpc/associativity.rst

 of that domain.
 Resources subsets of a given domain that exhibit better performance relative to each other than relative to other resources subsets are represented as being members of a sub-grouping domain.
-This performance characteristic is presented in terms of NUMA node distance within the Linux kernel.
+This performance characteristic is presented in terms of NUMA node distance within the GNU/Linux kernel.
 From the platform view, these groups are also referred to as domains.

 PAPR interface currently supports different ways of communicating these resource